-I want to pay off my mortgage loan so I called the servicer to ask how much it would cost.
-The representative that I spoke to told me to send my request in writing and then they would send me a payoff statement with the total amount due.
+I want to pay off my mortgage loan, so I called the servicer to ask how much it would cost.
+The representative I spoke to told me to send my request in writing, and then they would send me a payoff statement with the total amount due.

-Because you haven't received a statement within this time frame, you might want to send what's called a "notice of error" to the servicer asking it to provide the statement.
+Because you haven't received a statement within this time frame, you might want to send a "notice of error" to the servicer asking it to provide the statement.
 By law, the servicer must respond to you within seven days, excluding legal public holidays, Saturdays, and Sundays.
 (12 C.F.R. § 1026.35.)

-To get a payoff amount, you generally need to request it from the servicer.
-The servicer will then prepare the statement, which will include the total amount you owe and a date that the amount is good through.
+You generally need to request a payoff from the servicer to get a payoff amount.
+The servicer will then prepare the statement, which will include the total amount you owe and the date that the amount is good through.

-Under federal mortgage servicing rules, if you make a written request for a payoff statement, servicer generally must send you the statement within seven business days after it receives the request.
+Under federal mortgage servicing rules, if you make a written request for a payoff statement, the servicer generally must send you the statement within seven business days after it receives the request.

 Exceptions.
 The servicer doesn't have to meet the seven-day deadline if any of the following situations apply.

-If your servicer doesn't respond to the notice of error, you should consult with an attorney who can help you enforce your rights.
+If your servicer doesn't respond to the notice of error, you should consult an attorney who can help you enforce your rights.